-A. Rear seats, carpet and trim behind the front seats may be removed if the vehicle is equipped with a 4-point roll bar, driver’s seat, and restraints meeting SCCA Time Trials Safety Level 2 Standards.
+A. If the vehicle is equipped with at least a 4-point roll bar, driver’s seat, and restraints meeting SCCA Time Trials Safety Level 2 Standards:

-D. Airbag-equipped steering wheels may be replaced or have the airbag removed if either of the above safety levels are met.
+4. Airbag-equiped steering wheels may be replaced or have the airbag removed.

-E. Convertible soft tops and related structure and brackets may be removed as part of this allowance.
+5. Convertible soft tops and related structure and brackets may be removed.

-1. Addition or removal of spoilers, splitters, rear wings, bumper covers, valances, side skirts, convertible hard tops and scoops/vents is allowed provided that:
+1. Addition or removal of spoilers, splitters, spoilers, single-element rear wings, bumper covers, valances, side skirts, convertible hard tops and scoops/vents is allowed provided that:

 C. It is listed in the vehicle manufacturer’s accessory catalog for that vehicle for normal highway use.
 This may not allow for parts sold through a manufacturer’s performance catalog (e.g., Ford Racing, HPD, Mazdaspeed, Mopar Performance, Mugen, NISMO, SPT, TRD, etc.).